chipperdrew/talkEdu/README.rst

 TODO:
 =============
-#) Limit # of comments for spammers?
+#) Test rapid commenting
 #) Look into CACHING
 #) Learn EVERYTHING about Heroku
 #) Have comments load (via AJAX) AFTER post_page loads, display a loading screen.
 OR show more button?
+Also need to limit if lots of replies (potentially)
 #) Make "show" and "sort-by" buttons AJAXed
 #) TEDDY - Add logo/picture at top of tab
 #) TIME PERMITTING - Inherit models from django-registration so no need for entire registration app --- WILL TAKE TIME